gazebosim/gz-gui/tutorials/05_style.md

 the top toolbar.

 By default, the top toolbar will use the primary color, while the plugin toolbars will use the accent color, according to the current theme.
-Users can override this behaviour and decouple the toolbar colors from the rest of the controls with the following
+Users can override this behavior and decouple the toolbar colors from the rest of the controls with the following
 variables: